David Morrell (doctor)

-David Cameron Morrell FRCGP OBE (6 November 1929–19 March 2012) was a medical doctor, primary care pioneer and president British Medical Association (BMA).
+David Cameron Morrell FRCGP OBE (6 November 1929–19 March 2012) was a medical doctor, primary care pioneer and former president of the British Medical Association (BMA).
 He was the first academic general practitioner to become president of the BMA.

 Early life

 Morrell was born on 6 November 1929 in Wimbledon, London, England.
 He studied at St Mary's Hospital Medical School and qualified in 1953.